10 Best Ways to Stop Anxiety Attacks

 What is an anxiety attack?

-An anxiety attack is a high degree stress response activated by either overly apprehensive behavior (worrying/fearing something really bad may happen) or by the involuntary action of an overly stressed body.
+An anxiety attack is a high degree stress response activated by either overly apprehensive behavior (worrying/fearing something really bad may happen) or by the involuntary action of a chronically stressed body.

 In other words, anxiety attacks have two main causes:

-Voluntary anxiety attacks: When we worry something really bad may happen and the body responds with a high degree stress response.
+Voluntary anxiety attacks: When we worry something terrible might happen and the body responds with a high degree stress response.

-Involuntary anxiety attacks: When the body activates a high degree stress response due to persistently elevated stress.
+Involuntary anxiety attacks: When the body activates a high degree stress response all by itself due to the adverse effects of chronic stress.

 Voluntary Anxiety Attacks:

-Most anxiety attacks are voluntary anxiety attacks caused by overly apprehensive behavior: believing something really bad is about to happen, which activates a high degree stress response.
+Most anxiety attacks are voluntary anxiety attacks caused by overly apprehensive behavior: believing something horrible is about to happen, which activates a high degree stress response.
 Once the high degree stress response is activated, the physiological, psychological, and emotional changes that result can be powerful.
-These powerful changes, even though they are our ally, can seem like something really bad is happening, which many anxious people react to with more fear…which activates another stress response, and so on.
+These powerful changes, even though they are our ally when in real danger, can seem like something ominous is happening, which many anxious people react to with more fear…which activates another stress response, and so on.

 Reacting to anxiety attacks in a fearful way will keep anxiety attacks going.